AtsuageZ/GalaxyRaider/README.md

-## License
+## 🚫 License and Usage Terms

-This project is NOT open source under traditional terms.
+This project is **NOT open source**.

 You are allowed to:
-- Use the code for personal or academic research use.
+- Use this code **for personal or academic research purposes only**.
-- Refer to it for learning or educational purposes.
+- Refer to it for learning and educational value.

-You are NOT allowed to:
+You are **NOT allowed** to:
-- Redistribute, modify, or re-upload this code.
+- Redistribute or modify this code without explicit permission.
-- Use it commercially or for profit.
-- Include it in your own public or private projects.
+- Use it commercially or include it in any paid product or service.

-All rights reserved.
-Contact me if you want to use it beyond these terms.
+- Re-upload or resell this code, even with credits.

+> Any unauthorized use or re-upload will result in a **DMCA takedown request** and potential legal consequences.

+For licensing requests, contact: your-email@example.com